LamininSolutions/mfsql-connector/source/procedures/spMFObjectTypeUpdateClassIndex.rst

-2020-08-22  LC         update to take account of new deleted column 2021-03-17  LC         Set updatestatus = 1 when not matched 2022-04-12  LC         Add logging, remove updating MFclass, add error handling
+2020-08-22  LC         update to take account of new deleted column 2021-03-17  LC         Set updatestatus = 1 when not matched 2022-04-12  LC         Add logging, remove updating MFclass, add error handling 2023-02-17  LC         Resolve bug on not updating class
 ==========  =========  ========================================================